dlm6693/Rockerbox-Project/README.md

 * These differences mean that each channel type has a higher likelihood of being at some point in the marketing journey than others (for example direct mail is much more likely to be a last touch than first).

 ## Question 2
-a) Below is a chart of average time to convert after interating with each channel:
+a) Below is a chart of average time to convert after interacting with each channel:

 ![](Plots/avg_time_by_channel.png)
 b/c) The most common paths are single touch points, but excluding those the most common is two direct mails.
 For more details, see the notebook.